The Organised Housewife » Tips, ideas, inspiration and motivation to help keep you and your household clean and organised

 There are so many different ways you can organise and store Lego.
-Today I will share with you some more ideas to inspire you.
+Here are some creative Lego storage ideas to inspire you.

 Sorting by colour | Common Chaos